 The existing vanity was just plain melamine on the side, it’s like someone forgot to put the finished panel on.
-So I knew I wanted a panel on the side that I could paint, and I also wanted it to extend past the toe kick so it provided a “side” to the toe kick area (more on that in a minute) We just cut a piece of MDF to size and used an ⅛” roundover bit on our router to round the edges, which is similar to how the shaker doors were finished by the cabinet company.
+So I knew I wanted a panel on the side that I could paint, and I also wanted it to extend past the toe kick so it provided a “side” to the toe kick area (more on that in a minute) We just cut a piece of 3/4″ MDF that we picked up at Home Depot to size and used an ⅛” roundover bit on our router to round the edges, which is similar to how the shaker doors were finished by the cabinet company.

-At any rate, having the side panel instantly helped the vanity look and feel a lot nicer!
+At any rate, having the side panel instantly helped the vanity look and gave it a whole new look!

 We ended up cutting a profile we liked to fit each cabinet that extended all the way across, instead of individual feet.
 This was just a matter of sketching the design and using various tools to cut the shape out.
 We used a jigsaw for the curved parts and the skill saw or mitre saw for the straight parts, whenever we could.